-Michael Cousin is Chair of Neuronal Cell Biology at The University of Edinburgh’s Centre for Integrative Physiology.
+Michael Cousin is Chair of Neuronal Cell Biology at The University of Edinburgh’s Centre for Discovery Brain Sciences.
 He is also Head of PreClinical Research at the University’s Muir Maxwell Epilepsy Centre.

 The release of neurotransmitters from neurons is critical for the brain to work normally.
 Synaptic vesicles — tiny molecular compartments that store neurotransmitters — carry out part of this process.
 My lab studies how changes in neuronal activity impact on the assembly of synaptic vesicles and how it could affect neurodevelopmental disorders such as autism spectrum disorders and epilepsy.